It All Started in a Barn

 In addition, we have mission districts in India, Haiti, Thailand, Macau, Costa Rica, El Salvador, Germany, and China.
 These come under the supervision of a national conference.

-A small staff of about 12 people work at the national office, which we call Healthy Ministry Resources.
-That name sums up why the national office exists—to serve and be a resource to our churches as they develop healthy ministries.
+A small staff of about 12 people work at the national office in Huntington, Ind.
+Their role is to serve and be a resource to our churches as they develop healthy ministries.

 Two UB Churches